The value of link building for lawyers is greatly debated and in many markets you may not need them anymore.

 However that is not always the case, especially when it comes to entity building.
 So…

-If your SEO provider tells you that links are not important, or that “link building is dead” what they really mean is that building links is too hard, and you should fire them.
+If your Law Firm SEO provider tells you that links are not important, or that “link building is dead” what they really mean is that building links is too hard, and you should fire them.
 A strong link profile will help you beat your competitors in the local pack and in organic results.

 Legal Directory Link Building

 Note: These will tend to be the lowest value links, because, for the most part, any one can get them but it’s still a popular link building for law firms tactic.

 Free Directories (you need to be on all these)

 Justia is a big lawyer directory site.
 Every attorney can claim/create a profile on this site.
 Each profile comes with two (2) followed links (website, blog).
 Here’s a look at how to optimize your Justia profile.

 The best I can tell, unless you want to pay for a listing with FindLaw, you need to wait for them to add your law firm to their directory, at which time you can claim and update it.
 If you know something I don’t, we’d love to hear it in the comments.